ECC-BFMC/Documentation/source/data/vehicletoeverything/TrafficCommunication.rst

   :align: center
   :width: 50%

-The system will be installed only at the phisical competition.
+The system will be installed at the phisical competition.
 It is made of two components: one fixed component that will be glued to the car body upon arrival and the actual device, which the team will get only while on the track.
 The active part will have displayed the ID of the connection.
 In the following image you can see the place where the device will be placed, the fixed component and the actual device.